 "Popular build tools such as Maven and nearly all those that followed built upon this key concept, with the introduction of GroupId also using the FQDN as part of the name to ensure the coordinates were properly namespaced," continues Fox.

 Very hard to spot such an attack without Nexus Intelligence

 Dependency confusion supply attacks of this calibre would be virtually impossible to spot manually or using loose manifest-based matching to generate a Software Bill of Materials (SBOM) because the counterfeit components published to the public repos had the exact same names as the private ones.

 The companies targeted here would have never suspected that the same manifest files that had been living in their software builds all this time, would now suddenly start pulling entirely different components, despite the manifests being untouched by anyone.

 This is where having an SBOM and a list of vulnerabilities in your builds generated through deep binary analysis, code similarity matching, combined with the power of Sonatype’s automated malware detection systems, would come in as an indispensable solution, and save the day.

-The 200+ packages that were gradually published as a part of this research was spotted by Sonatype’s malware detection systems starting in mid-2020, and were incorporated in our security research data in a timely manner.
+The 200+ packages that were gradually published as a part of this research were spotted by Sonatype's malware detection systems starting in mid-2020, and were incorporated in our security research data in a timely manner.

 Additionally, Sonatype has released a script on GitHub that users of Nexus Repository Manager can use to check if any of their private dependencies have the same names as existing squatted packages on the public npm, RubyGems, and PyPI repos.

 Had next-generation Nexus products been integrated properly in software builds of the target companies, the counterfeit components would have been immediately flagged or blocked altogether as soon as they were pulled downstream within software supply chains.